dewarim/LittleGoblin/README.md

 ## Getting started

-For instructions to install the binary version, see: INSTALL.txt
+For instructions to install the binary version, see: [INSTALL.md](INSTALL.md)

 * Checkout the source code from Github: